Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Does this tool scan our vector database or documents?

 No. It does not inspect your content, index, or embeddings.
-It is a governance screen that helps you judge whether source trust, ownership, access, and review controls are mature enough.
+It is a governance assessment that helps you judge whether source trust, ownership, access, and review controls are mature enough.

 Why does source ownership matter so much?